martinamcm/MultSampSize/README.md

 ### Co-Primary and Multiple Primary Endpoints

-The co-primary case will be demonstrated through an example, however the functionality also applies to the multiple outcome scenario.
+The functionality for co-primary and multiple primary endpoints is the same.
+The co-primary case is demonstrated here with an example.

 The user should begin by choosing the number of continuous and binary outcomes that make up the endpoint, which can be one or two continuous and zero or one binary measures.
 Clicking the 'Generate Model' button shows a summary of the latent variable model used and the power function calculated.
 This is shown below for the case when the co-primary endpoint is made up of two continuous and one binary outcome.

 <p align="center">
 <img src="/Images/CoPrim1.png" title="CoPrim1" width="100%" />